Everything on HMRC Business Tax Filing and Management

 Clubs, co-operatives or other unincorporated association, (e.g. a community group or sports club)

-As an owner of any of these business types, you are responsible for calculating and reporting your Corporation Tax.
+As an owner of any of these business types, you are responsible for calculating and reporting your Corporation Tax as you are with all other HMRC Business tax.

 You’ll also need to file your company tax return by the end of your accounting period.
 If you need help with Corporation Tax, you should appoint an accountant or tax adviser to help you.